FAQ's

 By constantly applying heat to the resin to remove bubbles, will cause the resin to heat up faster than normal and cause smoke.

-If you have poured a substantial volume of resin or poured past the recommended maximum depth, this can cause the resin to create a high exothermic reaction, which can cause the resin to smoke.
-The more volume, the more heat will be generated.
+If you have poured a substantial volume of resin and/or poured past the recommended maximum depth, this can cause the resin to create a high exothermic reaction, which can cause the resin to smoke.

 It is very possible for the U RESIN Cast or U RESIN OceanCast to crack.
 This is generally caused by the exothermic reaction (high volume pours) or if the resin was restricted/braced in some way.